awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/applications-versions.md

 If you configure application lifecycle settings, they're applied when you create new application versions\.
 For example, if you configure a maximum of 25 application versions, Elastic Beanstalk deletes the oldest version when you upload a 26th version\.
 If you set a maximum age of 90 days, any versions older than 90 days are deleted when you upload a new version\.
 For details, see [Configuring Application Version Lifecycle Settings](applications-lifecycle.md)\.

 If you don't choose to delete the source bundle from Amazon S3, Elastic Beanstalk deletes the version from its records\.
 However, the source bundle is left in your [Elastic Beanstalk storage bucket](AWSHowTo.S3.md)\.
-The application version limit applies only to versions Elastic Beanstalk tracks\.
-Therefore, you can delete versions to stay within the limit, but retain all source bundles in Amazon S3\.
+The application version quota applies only to versions Elastic Beanstalk tracks\.
+Therefore, you can delete versions to stay within the quota, but retain all source bundles in Amazon S3\.

 **Note**
-The application version limit doesn't apply to source bundles, but you might still incur Amazon S3 charges, and retain personal information beyond the time you need it\.
+The application version quota doesn't apply to source bundles, but you might still incur Amazon S3 charges, and retain personal information beyond the time you need it\.
 Elastic Beanstalk never deletes source bundles automatically\.
 You should delete source bundles when you no longer need them\.